 Consider becoming a Resident Assistant (RA)

 Being an RA will give you the ability to live on campus FOR FREE!
 Keep in mind that you’ll have responsibilities, so be sure to do your research before applying for and accepting this position.

 I know, I know… you’ve probably been told to fill out your FAFSA® and apply for scholarships a hundred times.
 But, you’re being told that for a reason.
 By applying for financial aid, you’re opening the door to gift aid, which is financial aid that doesn’t need to be repaid.

-If you have questions about cutting college costs or need applying for aid, we’re here for you!
-You can email the FRANK team at email@example.com or text us at (347) 690-7886.
+If you have questions about cutting college costs or need helping applying for aid, we’re here for you!
+You can email the Frank team at firstname.lastname@example.org or text us at (347) 690-7886.